quality factors for growing wine grapes...

 The remnants of pruning are burned and any rotten vine-stakes replaced.

-daytime temperatures starting to warm, bud-break may begin the vegetation
+daytime temperatures starting to warm to 50°F, bud break may begin the vegetation

-growth cycle as the shoots emerge.
+growth cycle as the green shoots emerge through the brown, dried bud scales of the previous season and the leaf tips appear.
 Frost danger is now at its height.

 Smudge-pots, wind-machines, and frost-protection sprinklers must be